nitishpandey335/BeatBox/README.md

 4. Push to the branch
 5. Open a pull request

-## 🐛 Reporting Issues

-Found a bug or have a feature request?
-Please [open an issue](https://github.com/adarshnjena/BeatMaker.github.io/issues) on GitHub.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.txt).